-The Outdoor Research Versaliner Sensor Gloves (Men’s and Women’s) are an updated version of OR’s wildly popular Versaliner Gloves, a two-part glove system featuring an inner fleece glove with a pocket to hold a chemical hand warmer and a removable exterior wind shell that can be layered on top for extra warmth.
+The Outdoor Research Versaliner Sensor Gloves (Men’s and Women’s) are a two-part glove system featuring an inner fleece glove with a pocket to hold a chemical hand warmer and a removable exterior wind shell that can be layered on top for extra warmth.
 While the exterior shells are not completely waterproof because they’re not seam-sealed, they’re still a great glove system for year-round hiking and backpacking because the fleece inner is so breathable, while the outer shell extends their range for cool and windy conditions with minimal added weight.
 Gloves, like hiking clothes, are best layered for temperature regulation and comfort.

 Specs at a Glance

 - Gender: Men’s (Women’s sizes are also available)

 - Inner Glove: 7% spandex ActiveTemp fleece liner

 - Outer Shell: Ascentshell 3L, 100% nylon 20D mechanical stretch ripstop shell

 The inner Versaliner Sensor Glove is made out of 100 weight Polartec fleece which has a smooth, soft-shell-like exterior that provides good warmth and breathability.
 Fleece gloves are great hiking gloves in terms of breathability and warmth in my experience, they’re durable, they dry quickly, and they’re reasonably priced because fleece is so widely available.
 Their only drawback is that they attract and retain snow if you came in contact with it, which melts and makes them wet.
 That’s much less of an issue with the Versaliner Sensor Gloves which have a tightly woven exterior that sheds snow easily.